 Due to safety precautions surrounding the COVID-19 pandemic, I will be conducting office hours via ZOOM, as well as in my office.
-ZOOM meetings are preferred, as we will have a screen-sharing tools at our disposal and you can even record our meeting to review again later.
-Walk-in appointments are not excluded at this time; however, pre-scheduled appointments will take precedence over walk-ins.
+Each meeting type has its advantages: ZOOM meetings require no physical contact while providing screen-sharing tools and can be recorded to review again later.
+Walk-in meetings are convenient in the moment if you are in the building and provide a face-to-face experience but require social-distancing and masks for safety.